Home ยป Salad ยป Simple German Potato Salad

 These simple ingredients will make the most delicious warm potato salad.
 The exact measurements are in the recipe card at the bottom of this post.

 • Potatoes.
 I like to use mini red potatoes.
 Remember my mention of slicing and dicing potatoes?
 Yep.
-Mini potatoes only require halving.
-Which is quick and easy.
+Mini potatoes only require halving, which is quick and easy.
 I’m using multi-color mini baby potatoes, but any variety will do.
-The size of the potato will determine how long they need to boil.
+The size of the potato will determine how long it needs to boil.

 • Bacon.
 Absolutely necessary for flavor.
-The accumulated bacon grease will be used in adding additional flavor to the hot dressing.
+The accumulated bacon grease will be used to add additional flavor to the hot dressing.

 • Apple cider vinegar.
 This brings a tangy depth of flavor to the dressing.
 You can absolutely substitute white vinegar or white wine vinegar.